sd-pocket-gophers-2017/swappaws/README.md

 ## Functionality

 ### Book Pet Services
-Search through the list of available pet owners with the date, time, and distance.
-Pick the right pet sitter by reading their reviews.|
+<div style="text-align: right"> Search through the list of available pet owners with the date, time, and distance.
+Pick the right pet sitter by reading their reviews.</div>|
 ------------------------------ |

 ### Pet Reviews